ConanBacterium/BCThesis/weeklymeetings.md

 8) What to do with unsharp training examples?
 Skip or negative

 9) What does higher accuracy on unbalanced as compared to balanced mean? ...

+10) Is it a good idea to use balanced classes in development phase to reduce training time, and then when best parameters have been found you choose a distribution that looks like the real world?

 Bonus question: is it somehow possible to pretrain specific filters on the 28x28 MEDMNIST dataset?
 Some of the images look kinda similar to our data.
 It would have to be the first convolutions I imagine.